-Page 27 - 55 Conduct.
-The organizers of the tournament and the Sheraton and the Arlington Convention Center, individually and severally, reserve the right to disqualify from the tournament and have removed from the premises, any participant who behaves in a manner deemed dangerous to other persons or the property of others. - 56 Note a semi-recent rule change.
-Schools like Texas Academy of Math Science at UNT and also The University of Texas at Brownsville and Texas Southmost College Mathematics and Science Academy have been defined by the Texas Chess Association to be High Schools and may not play in the Collegiate. - 57 Cell Phones.
+55 Conduct.
+The organizers of the tournament and the Sheraton and the Arlington Convention Center, individually and severally, reserve the right to disqualify from the tournament and have removed from the premises, any participant who behaves in a manner deemed dangerous to other persons or the property of others.

+56 Players who are not regular rated but have a blitz or quick chess rating, will play as unrateds.

+57 Cell Phones.
 All Cell Phones, pagers, etc. must be turned off during tournament play.
 First offense for a ringing phone will be 10 minutes deducted from your time on the clock, a second offense will be forfeiture of the game.
 No Texting will be allowed during tournament play.
-Any player caught texting will automatically forfeit their game. - 58 How to set the clocks.
+Any player caught texting will automatically forfeit their game.

+58 How to set the clocks.
 Do not subtract 5 minutes for setting delay.
 Do not add any extra time to analog clocks.
 Some TDs may be able to help set your clock.